Grilled Salmon Recipe

-Grilling is an easy and fast way to cook salmon, and a sweet-tangy slathering of maple syrup and mustard complements the fish’s meatiness.
+This tasty grilled salmon recipe is the easiest and fastest way to cook salmon.
+Topped off with a sweet-tangy slathering of maple syrup and mustard really complements the fish’s meatiness.
 Making the glaze right on the grill means you don’t even have to turn on the stove.
 For a light, healthy alfresco dinner, serve this with some grilled corn on the cob.

 Special equipment: You will need a pastry brush for this recipe.